bovlb/frc-tips/commands/README.md

 https://bovlb.github.io/frc-tips/commands/

+# Commands

+Although you can avoid it in some system cases, doing anything complex with your FRC robot will involve creating commands.
+These respond to joysticks and buttons, run your autoonomous routines, and do other maintenance tasks.

+In addition to the usual constructor, commands have four lifecycle methods: `initialize`, `execute`, `isFinished`, and `end`.
+These methods are called by the scheduler (and never by you).
+By overriding the implementation of these methods, you can change the behaviour of the command.

+**Note**: These methods (as well as subsystem `periodic` methods and any `Trigger`s you have created) all run in a single shared thread, which is expected to run fifty times a second.
+This means that they all share a total time budget of 20ms.
+It is important that these commands execute quickly, so avoid using any long-running loops, sleeps, or timeouts.

+### `void initialize()`
+* Called once whenever a command is scheduled (including default commands).
+* Use this to do anything your command needs to do once, such as running motors at constant speed, or initializing variables.
+It's a good idea to print a log message in this command.
+* Default implementation does nothing.

+### `void execute()`
+* Called every cycle for scheduled commands, in alternation with `isFinished`.
+* Use this to do anything your command needs to do dynamically, like responding to joysticks or sensors, and updating internal state.
+You can also use this to update SmartDashboard (although that is usually better done in subsystem `periodic`)
+* Default implementation does nothing.

+### `boolean isFinished()`
+* Called every cycle for scheduled commands, in alternation with `execute`.
+* Use this to tell the scheduler when your command is complete.
+* Default implementation in `Command` returns `false`, so a command will run forever unless interrupted or canceled, but may be overridden (say in `InstantCommand`).

+### `void end(boolean interrupted)`
+* Called when a command is descheduled, which means that `isFinished` has returned `true`, or that the command has been interrupted or cancelled.
+It's a good idea to print a log message in this command.
+* Use this to tidy up after the command.
+The typical usage is to stop motors.
+* Default implementation does nothing.

+**Note**: Generally commands exist in order to do something with a subsystem, like run motors.
+It's very important that you never have two commands trying to control the same motor.
+WPILIB's solution to this is call "subsystem requirements".
+Generally you will pass the subsystems into the command's constructor (along with any other configuration) to be stored for later use.
+In the constructor, you should also call `addRequirements(...)` with any subsystems used by the command.
+In some complex cases, you may use a subsystem without requiring it, say because you are only reading sensor data and setting any motor speeds.

+## Tricks

  A programmer needs to be familiar with the various command-related tricks available in WPILIB.
 I've divided them here into six groups:
 * Command groups: Classes that take one or more commands and execute them all.
 * Commands for use in groups: Commands that are useful when using command groups.